 Smicrostigma viride (Haw.)
 N.E.
 Br.

-Mesembryanthemum viride (basionym), Acrodon bellidiflorus var. viridis, Erepsia viridis, Mesembryanthemum integrum, Ruschia integra, Ruschia viridis
+Mesembryanthemum viride, Acrodon bellidiflorus var. viridis, Erepsia viridis, Mesembryanthemum integrum, Ruschia integra, Ruschia viridis

-Smicrostigma viride is a low-growing shrublet, up to 16 inches (40 cm) tall, with smooth, succulent stems that become woody with age.
-The leaves are hooked and triangular in cross-section.
-They are fused into pairs at the base, to sheath the stem below.
-The flowers are light pink to usually purple, up to 1 inch (2.5 cm) in diameter, and appear singly on the stem tips in spring and summer.
+Smicrostigma viride is a low-growing shrublet with smooth succulent stems that become woody with age.
+It grows up to 16 inches (40 cm) tall.
+Leaves are hooked, triangular in cross-section, and fused into pairs at the base to sheath the stem below.
+Flowers are usually purple or light pink, up to 1 inch (2.5 cm) in diameter, and appear solitary on the stem tips in spring and summer.
 The woody fruit capsules store the small, pear-shaped, brown to black, rough-surfaced seeds in 7 to 10 chambers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).